HicrestLaboratory/distributed_mmio/README.md

 python3 scripts/create_dataset.py
 ```

-This way you will start the cli tool that will guide you with the data creation.
+This way you will start the CLI tool that will guide you with the data creation process.